mgoeker/table2itol/README.md

   [ods](https://en.wikipedia.org/wiki/OpenDocument) files.

-*Please note that explaining how to correctly install R or R packages is beyond the scope of this manual.*
+*Please note that explaining how to correctly install R or R packages is beyond the scope of this manual, and please do not contact the `table2itol.R` authors about this issue.
+There is plenty of online material available elsewhere.*

 ## Installation